Your primary care physician (PCP) is instrumental in helping you live a healthier life.

 Prepare to speak with your doctor from a place of honesty.
 Whether it’s a habit you’re reluctant to share or challenges with your mental health, your doctor is there to help — not judge.

-- Give yourself enough travel time.
-Plan to arrive at least 15 minutes prior to your appointment and 30 minutes prior if you’re seeing a new doctor.
+• Give yourself enough travel time.
+Plan to arrive at least 15 minutes prior to your appointment and 30 minutes prior if you’re seeing a new PCP.

-- Check in with the reception desk and confirm insurance and payment details.
+• Check in at the reception desk and confirm insurance and payment details.

-- Be prepared to fill out some paperwork before seeing the doctor.
+• Be prepared to fill out some paperwork before seeing the provider.
 This may include personal contact information, a brief summary of your medical history, and an explanation of why you’re seeing the doctor.

-- If you’re someone who suffers from “white coat syndrome” and experiences high blood pressure while visiting the doctor, listen to calming music and do some breathing exercises while you’re in the waiting room.
-Let your doctor know if medical environments make you feel stressed or uncomfortable.
+• If you’re someone who suffers from “white coat syndrome” and experiences high blood pressure while visiting the PCP, listen to calming music and do some breathing exercises while you’re in the waiting room.
+Let your provider know if medical environments make you feel stressed or uncomfortable.

-- A nurse or medical assistant will likely check your height and weight before you head to the examination room.
-There, you will talk to your doctor about your symptoms, lifestyle changes, and any concerns you have.
+• A nurse or medical assistant will likely check your height and weight before you head to the examination room.
+There, you will talk to your provider about your symptoms, lifestyle changes, and any concerns you have.

-- When your examination is complete, your doctor will recommend any necessary treatments, medications, or specialists.
+• When your examination is complete, your PCP will recommend any necessary treatments, medications, or specialists.
 Feel free to ask follow-up questions during this time.

 After the visit

-- Schedule your next visit if you haven’t already.
+• Schedule your next visit at the front desk or via your patient portal if you haven’t already.

-- Follow through with any doctor recommendations, such as visits with a specialist or medication modifications.
+• Follow through with any recommendations, such as extra testing, visits with a specialist, or medication modifications.

-- Watch for and document any side effects possibly related to new medication and call your doctor with those — or any other — concerns.
+• Watch for and document any side effects possibly related to new medication and call your PCP with those — or any other — concerns.

 How to Prepare for Your Primary Care Video Visit

-Video visits with your doctor are a quick, convenient way to get the care you need without making a trip to the doctor’s office.
-They allow patients to schedule video visits with their provider through a smartphone, computer, or tablet.
+Video visits with your primary care provider are a quick, convenient way to get the care you need without making a trip to the doctor’s office.
+They allow patients to schedule video visits with their PCP through a smartphone, computer, or tablet.

 A video appointment may work well for you if:

-- You have a mild rash, wound, or sore you’d like to show a doctor.
+• You have a mild rash, wound, or sore you’d like to show your PCP.

-- You’re having a mental health issue and want to talk to your doctor.
+• You’re having a mental health issue and want to talk to your provider.

-- You have a medical question for your doctor or want to talk about your medications.
+• You have a medical question or want to talk about your medications.

-During your video visit, your provider will look over the information you provided and ask follow-up questions.
+During your video visit, your provider will look over the information you gave and ask follow-up questions.

 During your exam, your provider may ask you to:

-- Aim your screen for a closer look at your eyes, throat, or other part of the body.
+• Aim your screen for a closer look at your eyes, throat, or other part of your body.

 A few other tips to help your virtual visit go smoothly:

-- Find a quiet, well-lit spot where you can focus.
+• Find a quiet, well-lit spot where you can focus for the visit.

 To schedule a video visit:

-- Choose the correct provider and complete all appointment details.
+• Choose the provider you would like to see and complete all appointment details.

-- If you are in need of a provider, you can use UPMC’s provider directory to find a doctor and schedule a video visit.
-You can search by name, specialty, and/or location to find the provider that matches your need.
+• If you are in need of a new provider, you can use the UPMC Provider Directory to find a doctor and schedule a video visit.
+You can search by name, specialty, and/or location to find the provider that matches your needs.

 To start your visit:

-- Fifteen minutes prior to your scheduled appointment, click the “Start Video Visit” button on the home screen under your appointment date and time.
+• Log in to your patient portal 15 minutes prior to your scheduled appointment.
+Click the “Start Video Visit” button on the home screen under your appointment date and time.

 Checklist: What to Look for in a PCP

-- Expertise: Many doctors identify as PCPs, including those in family practice, internal medicine, and general practice.
+• Expertise: Many doctors identify as PCPs, including those in family practice, internal medicine, and general practice.
 Find a doctor who has experience with your particular health needs or concerns.
-If you have special health care needs, consider that in your search for a doctor.
+If you have special health care needs, consider that in your search for a PCP.
 Ask family and friends for recommendations.

-- Availability: Is medical care provided on weekends or after hours?
-If your primary care doctor is not available, whom will you meet with, if necessary?
+• Availability: Is medical care provided on weekends or after hours?
+If your primary care physician is not available, with whom will you meet, if necessary?

 What Questions Should I Ask During My PCP Appointment?

-- Is there anything I should have concerns about related to my health right now?
+• Is there anything I should be concerned about related to my health right now?

 And there you have it!

-Primary care doctors are often your first line of defense throughout your health care journey.
+Primary care providers are often the first line of defense throughout your health care journey.
 They make sure you’re caught up on preventive vaccines, physicals, and screenings.
 They also track and record your medical history to diagnose conditions and address chronic health concerns.

 Whether you’re looking for a new PCP or planning to visit a lifelong family doctor, this guide will help keep you on track and ready to ask the questions most important to your well-being.

-If you’re looking for a PCP, new patients can use UPMC’s Find a Doctor database to find a range of professionals for all health needs.
-Or, you can visit the UPMC Primary Care website.
+If you’re looking for a PCP, patients can use the UPMC Provider Directory to find a range of professionals for all health needs.
+Or, you can visit the UPMC Primary Care website to learn more.

 About Primary Care